WarpSector/AWS-Self-Enablement/Cloud-Practitioner/Domain-3-Technology/3E-Amazon-Databases.md

     * **Amazon ElastiCache:** Caching.
 This is for ephemeral data.
 If the server loses power, the data is gone.
 ElastiCache is primarily used to speed up RDS (by handling cache hits from the attached EC2 instance).
     * **Amazon Memory DB for Redis:** Primary Database.
 This is for durable data.
 It stores everything in RAM for speed, but it also writes to a distributed transaction log across multiple AZs.

+## Amazon Athena
+  * #### Overview
+    * Athena can query data using SQL in data lakes like S3.
+    * Athena can also query data to other sources (such as AWS CloudTrail) via a Lambda function.
+    * Athena uses a managed data catalog (like AWS Glue) to store information and schemas about databases.
+    * Data can be CSV, JSON, ORC, TSV, or Parquet.
+  * #### Optimizing Athena
+    * Partition your data
+    * Bucket your data
+    * Optimize file sizes

+## AWS Glue
+  * #### Overview
+    * Fully managed ETL service.
+    * Used for preparing data for analytics (OLAP).
+    * AWS Glue runs ETL on Apache Spark.
+    * AWS Glue discovers data and stores the associated metadata in the **AWS Glue Data Catalog** (which can then be leveraged by services like Amazon Athena when running queries).
+    * Works with data lakes (e.g. S3), data warehouses (e.g. Redshift), and data stores (e.g. RDS).